 • what you would like to be done to resolve your complaint

 • a separate timeline of events may be a helpful summary if your complaint is lengthy

 Don’t forget to keep a copy of the complaint and everything submitted with it (for reference).

 Should I use a consumer complaints website to lodge my complaint?

 Although it is possible to submit a complaint about DMU via a consumer complaints website, this is not recommended.
 The website is unlikely to correctly identify the appropriate person to submit your complaint to, and if it reaches an incorrect recipient this could breach your confidentiality, and is likely to result in delays in your complaint being responded to.
 Instead we recommend that you seek advice from DSU Advice and follow the DMU complaints procedure which is easily accessible and straightforward to follow.

 How long will it take to get a response?

-The standard timeframe for a response is 21 days, although this may vary depending on a variety of factors such as the complexity of the complaint, the number of people concerned and the availability of the relevant staff in order to fully investigate and respond to your complaint.
+The standard timeframe for a response is one month, although this may vary depending on a variety of factors such as the complexity of the complaint, the number of people concerned and the availability of the relevant staff in order to fully investigate and respond to your complaint.
 Every effort should be made to respond within a timely manner so if you feel the delays are unacceptable you should discuss this with an Adviser from DSU Advice who may be able to help you chase up a reply.
 Your Adviser will ask to see your complaint and if it hasn’t been received it may need to be re-sent so make sure you take a copy before you submit it.

 Stage 3 timescales will depend upon whether a hearing is deemed necessary, and if so upon the availability of panel members.
 Sufficient (10 working days) notice of a hearing also needs to be given to all parties but where possible the University aims to schedule the hearing within 30 days of receiving the Stage 3 complaint.